paintparty/devtools-console-customizer/README.md

 ![](./graphics/devtools-console-customizer-screen-recording-v2.gif)

 ## Why?
-Because you may want the appearance of things printed to the browser dev console to more closely match the theme in your source-code editor.
+Because you may want the appearance of things printed to the browser dev console to more closely match the theme in your source code editor.

 <br>